 I have to say before I visited Australia I was never much of a beach-goer.

 As an Englishman, we don’t really have the weather to make use of our beaches.
-There’s also another reason:

 The beaches in England are simply not that good.
 There are some good beaches in the country, but compared to the beaches in Australia, they are a long way behind in terms of quality!

-What I imagined when I went on my Australian Working Holiday Visa were golden beaches and blue sea.
+What I imagined when I went on my Australian Working Holiday Visa were golden beaches and the blue sea.
 This is what’s advertised and it’s true, no matter where you go, you can find a great beach!

 If you’re planning on backpacking in Australia in the foreseeable future, check out this list before you head to a beach!

-Best beaches in Australia
+Best Beaches in Australia

 It’s the most famous beach in Australia and one that every backpacker should visit during their trip to Australia.

 It’s a fair walk from the centre of the city, but there is public transport available to get you there quicker.
-I wasn’t overly impressed by the beach, I guess it didn’t live to my high expectations for it.
+I wasn’t overly impressed by the beach, I guess it didn’t live up to my high expectations for it.
 It was quite busy when I went as well, and I prefer quieter beaches.